Akash-116/Redplag2/README.md

 ## Home Page

+* **Options**
+  * Choose which type of file you want to upload (For now the options given are C++ and text, so select text if you want to select any language other than C++).
+  * Choose the approppriate option if you want to upload stub code.
 * **Upload**
+  * If you have selected stub code option, only then you will be given an option to upload stub code file.
-  * Upload a zip of all the files you want to check for plagiarism.
+  * Upload a **zip** of all the files you want to check for plagiarism.
+Please ensure that this zip file does not have any directory inside it.
+  * If the uploading of zip was successful then you can see the results of our plagiarism checker.
 * **Download**
   * Download the results of our plagiarism checker.
+  * Seperate options have been given to download the image or the CSV file.
+The CSV file contains a table of file names and Plagiarism percentage.
+* **Reset**
+  * After you have downloaded results, click on reset to upload new set of files.
 * Click on the **Logout** button once you are done.
 * Click on **Change Password** to change your password.

-# Yet to be done
+# Improvements that can be done
+* **Part-1**
+  * Improve our core logic by handling macros and some other ways of plagiarism in C++.
+  * Implement language specific functionality for other common languages like Python, Java etc.
+  * Use a better metric to find similarity between files using the signature vectors.
+  * Read about other strategies to detect plagiarism and try to improve our core logic.
 * **Part-2**
-  * Upgrade Authentication part implementing Django RESTapi, as we have observed that firebase is taking more time for the login part.
   * Add a new feature to create an organization and use organization code to login or signup.
+  * Add Forgot Password option in login page.
-  * Make some minor changes in the upload and download part to make it more user-friendly.
+  * Make some changes in styling to make it more attractive.
-* **Part-3**
-  * Implement part-1 on the zip-file uploaded by the user, and provide download access to the final output of part-1.
-(Currently, the same zip file is returned for downloading)
-   * Implement a new app to authorize user login/signup requests from the frontend.
-(Google Firebase is our current choice)